Adroiti/docs-for-code-review-tools/RuboCop/Style-Semicolon.md

 ## Description

-This cop checks for multiple expressions placed on the same line.
+This rule checks for multiple expressions placed on the same line.
 It also checks for lines terminated with a semicolon.

-### Example
+## Examples

 ```ruby
 # bad